AntheaLi/AC/README.md

 ![算模AC - ArchCalc](assets/image.png)

 AC is a compiler for model architecture design under hardware constraints.
-It takes hardware platform, parameter budget, training tokens, serving workload, and an optional basemodel, AC optimizes for multi-objective Pareto-improving model architectures and architecture deltas.
-It currently supports greenfield architecture generation, basemodel local modification, and basemodel modifier influence evaluation.
+It can take hardware platform, parameter budget, training tokens, serving workload, and an optional basemodel, AC optimizes for multi-objective Pareto-improving model architectures and architecture deltas.
+It currently supports greenfield generation, basemodel modification, and basemodel modifier influence eval.
 The goal is to make architecture design less like folklore and more like hardware-and-quality-aware Pareto search.
 It serves as a quantitative **pre-flight** check, it does NOT replace training.